Gumichan01/lunatix/README.md

  - script/

 It is very important to keep the engine hierarchy.
 If you do not respect that
-the engine may not work correctly.
+the engine wiil not work correctly.

 Warning : The static or shared libraries are not completely installed on the system.
  So you need to do that manually.